DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 #zone mode
 ----------

 Zones define how regions of your fort should be treated.
 They are also the anchor point for "locations" like taverns and hospitals.
 Unlike stockpiles or buildings, zones can overlap, which can lead to some interesting layouts.
+See the full list of zone symbols in the `#zone mode reference`_.

 Zone designation syntax
 ~~~~~~~~~~~~~~~~~~~~~~~